gooop/Systematic-Rat/README.md

  6. !schedule - Create a poll with weekdays as options
  7. !announce - Create an announcement

+## In Progress
+ 1. Email integration (spam the Rat's discord server with emails from Japan)
+ 2. Spotify integration with ability to convert threads into Spotify playlists with command: Any song links in the thread will be added to the playlist.

 ## Planned Updates
  1. Event creator/organizer
- 2. Email integration (spam the Rat's discord server with emails from Japan)
- 3. Spotify integration with ability to convert threads into Spotify playlists with command: Any song links in the thread will be added to the playlist.
- 4. Config to enable/disable features
+ 2. Config to enable/disable features